smourier/ActiveN/README.md

 - Type library (TLB) generation from `.IDL` files (you own the IDL surface and its .NET counterpart)
 - Native AOT publish path for minimal footprint and simplified deployment
 - Facilitated .NET Core AOT development & debugging with [AotNetComHost](https://github.com/smourier/AotNetComHost)
-- No dependency on WinForms or WPF (you will have to to windowing / rendering yourself by using 3rd parties or DirectX / Direct2D / DirectComposition code)
+- No dependency on WinForms or WPF (you will have to to windowing / rendering yourself by using 3rd parties or DirectX / Direct2D / DirectComposition code).
+This is actually mitigated by the fact *some* WPF and Winforms .NET 10+ projects do support some level of AOT-publishing using `_SuppressWinFormsTrimError` and `_SuppressWpfTrimError` MsBuild properties (see for example this Winforms 10 AOT project https://github.com/smourier/WebView2Aot/tree/main/MarkdownViewer).

 ## Repository Structure